sams52s/Documentation/Spring Boot Auth Docs/oauth2-guide-complete.md

 ---
 ### 🔐 OAuth2 Login Flow:

-> The user clicks "Login with GitHub" and is redirected to GitHub's authorization endpoint. \
+> The user clicks "Login with GitHub" and is redirected to GitHub's authorization endpoint.
-> GitHub asks the user to grant permissions and returns an authorization code.\
+> GitHub asks the user to grant permissions and returns an authorization code.
-> Spring Boot exchanges this code for an access token.\
+> Spring Boot exchanges this code for an access token.
-> The token is stored in the session and used for subsequent authenticated requests\
+> The token is stored in the session and used for subsequent authenticated requests.

+---

 ### 🧑‍🤝‍🧑 Key OAuth 2.0 Terminology